emf-creaf/forestindicators/reference/forestables2forestindicators.md

   A data frame obtained with package forestables

+- country:

+  Country of the forest inventory (i.e. "ES", "FR" or "US")

 - version:

-  Spanish National Forest Inventory version ("ifn2", "ifn3" or "ifn4")
+  Spanish National Forest Inventory version (i.e. "ifn2", "ifn3" or
+  "ifn4")

 - type:

-  A string describing the input data frame for forestindicators.
+  A string of the input data frame required for forestindicators.

 ## Value